-I appreciate the helpful comments of Dr. Stacy Hill on a draft version of this chapter.
-Funding was provided by the U. S. Navy (contract N00024-03-D-6606) and the JHU/APL Independent Research and Development (IRAD) Program.
+Acknowledgements.
+I appreciate the helpful comments of Dr. Stacy Hill on a draft version of this paper.
+Funding was provided by the U. S. Navy (contract Noo024-98-D-8124) and the JHU/APL Independent Research and Development (IRAD) Program.
 Selected parts of this article have been reprinted, by permission, from J.C.
 Spall, Introduction to Stochastic Search and Optimization, ©2003 by John Wiley and Sons, Inc.